-OUTDOOR DISPLAY AREA: An outdoor arrangement of objects, items, products, or other materials, typically not in a fixed position and capable of rearrangement, designed and used for the purpose of advertising or identifying a business, product, or service.
+outdoor Display Area: An outdoor arrangement of objects, items, products, or other typically not in a fixed position and capable of rearrangement, designed and used for the purpose advertising or identifying a business, product, or service.

-OUTDOOR INVENTORY AREA: A designated outdoor area designed to allow for storage of excess inventory in a manner not visible to the public.
+OUTDOOR INVENTORY AREA: A designated outdoor area designed to allow for storage of excess inventory in a manner not visible to high.

-OUTDOOR SALES AREA: The display and sale of products and services outside of a building or structure, including vehicles, garden supplies, gas, motor oil, food and beverages, boats and aircraft, farm equipment, motor homes, burial monuments, building and landscape materials, and similar materials or items.
+JTDOOR SALES AREA: The display 4 d sale of products and services outside of a building or structure, including vehicles, garden supplies, gas, motor oil, food and beverages, boats and aircraft, farm equipment, motor homes, burial monuments, building and landscape materials, and similar materials or items.